tyme-app/plugins/README.md

 }
  ```

-Using the property **persist** you can define, if the users entered values should be remembered next time the form is opened.
+Using the property **persist** you can define if the users entered values should be remembered next time the form is opened.
 For example you can use **persist: true** to save an API token.
 Values from the securetext are saved in the users local keychain, all other values are saved in a plain text document.

 The property **valueFunction** is a special property.
 Tyme will call the method defined by the value function and